 * Dollar supported by Friday's U.S. economic growth data

-The dollar is up 1.6% for the year as measured by the dollar index.
-It has broadly benefited during bouts of risk aversion - because it is considered a safe-haven currency - and when markets have rallied, because the U.S. economy is outperforming other parts of the world.
+The dollar has benefited both during bouts of risk aversion - because it is considered a safe-haven currency - and when markets have rallied, because the U.S. economy is outperforming other parts of the world.

-The dollar has also been supported since Washington and Beijing came to an interim trade agreement earlier this month.
-China said on Monday it would lower tariffs on some products next year.
+The dollar has, however, also been supported since Washington and Beijing came to an interim trade agreement earlier this month.
+China said on Monday it would lower tariffs on products ranging from frozen pork to some type of semiconductors next year.

-Currencies linked closely to the prospects for global trade rose on Monday, with the Aussie up 0.32% and the kiwi up 0.53%.
+Currencies linked closely to the prospects for global trade and investors' general appetite for risk rose.

 The Australian dollar, which is closely linked to sentiment towards China, rose 0.1% to $0.6913.
 The New Zealand dollar gained 0.2% to $0.6618.